dcunited001/dcunited001.github.io/_posts/2016-08-11-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 pay more attention to them.
 Therefore, the surveillance and epidemiology of memes should be measured, quantified, analyzed, predicted and carefully controlled.

+### A Reevaluation of Life, Culture and Society in the Information Age

 This was and is *"the prophecy"*, or at least part of it as a was in mid-May 2013...
 It's not so much of a religious thing as it is a